Sunday 4th July 2021

 I recently posted a poll in the Limerick FI group asking what age they planned to retire.
 It was interesting to see that even in a group of people who were specifically looking to retire early, half planned to be at least in their 50’s before they retired.

-The reality of living in Ireland, is that because ultising a pension is the most tax efficient way for us to retire and given we can’t access the money until we are 50, it is likely that for most of us, early retirement in Ireland means retiring in your 50’s!
+The reality of living in Ireland, is that because ultising a pension is the most tax efficient way for us to retire and given we can’t access the money until we are in our 50's, it is likely that for most of us, early retirement in Ireland means retiring in your 50’s at the earlist.

 I would have been curious to see how Irish people would approach FIRE if we had access to something like ISA in the UK.